 Venture capitalists who were able to do this have apparently made hundred-fold, or even thousand-fold, their original investment.

 There is even a story of a cleaner at the Google offices in the very early days of the company who was given a few hundred shares to thank them for their hard work, and now those shares are worth millions!

 Whether it is true or not, the story gives you an idea of the incredible value that can be obtained from being an early investor in a company.

 This is where the Angel Business Club comes in.
-When you join up as a member, you pay a monthly fee and in exchange for that you receive monthly share entitlements in new start up companies.
+When you join up as an active member, you pay a monthly fee and you may receive free monthly share entitlements at the Club’s discretion and in proportion to your membership level in companies at all stages of development, from start-ups to pre-IPO and even listed companies.